 - Is the ink lay down smooth?
-Most artists prefer to very smooth ink laydown.
-Unfortunately, if your texture is very rough, it can lead to a lot of drag
+Most artists prefer very smooth ink laydown.
+Unfortunately, if your texture is very rough, it can lead to a lot of drag.

 - Can you darken the color by layering?
 Normally shadows or darker areas can be created by applying a second or third layer of the same ink.
 The degree that the area darkens per layer changes from paper to paper.